 "Kaya, you're making matters worse."

-are.
+"No, you are.
 I can feel something missing from my memory.
 I know the only person getting something out of removing parts of my memory is you.
-You're
+You're making matters worse."

 "I took what I did to spare you.
 You wouldn't understand.
 You won't ever understand."